fvkid/discord-documentation/README.md

-# Discord Terms of Service & Privacy Policy Archive
+# Discord Terms of Service & Policy Archive

 > here is the [/archive](https://discord.com/archive)